GENE GUIDE

 If seizures happen, consult a neurologist.
 There are many types of seizures, and not all types are easy to spot.
 To learn more, you can refer to resources such as the Epilepsy Foundation’s website: www.epilepsy.com/learn/types-seizures.

-This section includes a summary of information from a major published article.
+This section includes a summary of information from major published articles and the Simons Searchlight quarterly registry report.
 It highlights how many people have different symptoms.
-To learn more about the article, see the Sources and references section of this guide.
+To learn more about the articles, see the Sources and References section of this guide.

 Behavior

-• 16 out of 58 people have signs of autism.
+• 16 out of 61 people had autism or features of autism (26 percent)

 Brain